ebabel-eu/music-quiz/README.md

 ./unit-tests/coverage/[your browser and OS name]/index.html
 ```

+## Facebook login

+OAuth from the [https://developers.facebook.com/docs/facebook-login/login-flow-for-web/v2.1](Facebook login is documented) on the official Facebook developer website.

 ## Assembly community

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/music-quiz](https://assembly.com/music-quiz).